 Good Use of Metaphors:

-“You and I are not very different like from this flower, just like this flower is unique, you are unique.”
+“You and I are not very different from this flower, just like this flower is unique, you are unique.”

 Nicely structured sentences: